datacamp-content/courses-introduction-to-shell/chapter1.md

 If you use `cd ..` once again, it puts you in `/home`.
-One more `cd ..` puts you in the *root directory* `/`, which is the very top of the file system.
+One more `cd ..` puts you in the *root directory* `/`, which is the very top of the filesystem.

 A single dot on its own, `.`, always means "the current directory", so `ls` on its own and `ls .` do the same thing,